 When the solar rays hit the leaves of a green plant, they start the most important photochemical process in nature: photosynthesis or assimilation.
 In the leaves, the electromagnetic solar energy is first transformed into small electric charges, which in turn split water molecules into hydrogen and oxygen.
 Oxygen flows into the atmosphere; the energy-rich hydrogen gives power to the plant in building her stem, leaves and roots from inorganic compounds.

 As a final result of photosynthesis and growth, the plant stores solar energy as chemical bond energy in her tissues.
-It is worth notifying that nature plant utilizes the advantage of both electricity and hydrogen in her energy economy, but only instantaneously.
+It is worth notifying that nature plant utilises the advantage of both electricity and hydrogen in her energy economy, but only instantaneously.
 It is the chemical bond which has been evolved for storing energy over long periods.

 Unlike the artificial solar energy collectors, like mirror-systems or photovoltaic devices, the natural solar cell of a green plant is easy to build.
-Once sown or planted the plants build themselves self regulatorily.
-They also maintain themselves self regulatorily by, for example, growing new foliage above the exhausted old foliage.
+Once sown or planted the plants build themselves self regulatory.
+They also maintain themselves self regulatory by, for example, growing new foliage above the exhausted old foliage.
 The use of green plants is a way to cover soil surface areas wide enough to collect significant energy yields from the diffuse solar radiation.
 Simultaneously, the plants also fulfil the demand for storage.